Create your Flavor Profile!

 Though Italians have plenty of Christmas traditions that span the duration of the month of December, one of their most important food rituals actually takes place on Christmas Eve.
 Commemorating the time spent waiting for the midnight birth of Jesus, The Feast of the Seven Fishes involves, well, feasting on seven different forms of fish!

-Try your hand at this Spiced Seafood Stew - it'll cover your bases for at least three different kinds of fish, although you can easily up the amount of stock and tomatoes in order to squeeze in four more (squid, clams, flaky fish and crab are all great options).
+Try this Italian Christmas recipe Spiced Seafood Stew - it'll cover your bases for at least three different kinds of fish, although you can easily up the amount of stock and tomatoes in order to squeeze in four more (squid, clams, flaky fish and crab are all great options).

 The trademark cumin flavor lends a Moroccan touch to the dish - plus spices like saffron, cayenne pepper, and Saigon cinnamon create a deep warmth that makes this traditional Italian Christmas dinner a glorious occasion.